 His writings are masterpieces interpreting such subjects as igneous intrusive mountains (laccolith), Basin and Range extension, the glacial phenomenon, pluvial lakes (Lake Bonneville), the denudation of the Colorado Plateau, and debris flows.
 After the death of his wife Fannie (whom he met at a dance in Powell's home) he partnered with Alice Eastwood (whom he met on a Sierra Club excursion).
 Ms. Eastwood was a botanist who conducted research on the Colorado Plateau before meeting her husband.

-Clarence E. Dutton (1841-1912).
+Clarence E. Dutton (1841-1912); a biography.
 Powell borrowed Dutton from the U. S. Army where he served as an officer in the Ordinance Corps (weaponry).
 His specialty was chemistry and metallurgy, which prepared him for the assignments Powell gave him, namely, igneous extrusive structures (volcanism).
 Dutton worked on the igneous extrusive structures of western Grand Canyon, western New Mexico, Hawaii and the Cascades (Newberry actually preceeded Dutton in describing the extrusives of the Basin and Range and the Cascades).

 His monograph The Tertiary History of the Grand Canyon District (1882) is highly prized by modern-day book collectors.
 Dutton's geologic insight was impressive, but his ability as a nature writer was uncanny.
 Dr. Wallace Stegner did his graduate thesis on the literary work of Dutton and called him "the John Muir of the Colorado Plateau."
 Stegner's infamous book Beyond the Hundredth Meridian: John Wesley Powell and the Second Opening of the West is an outreach of that graduate work.